 For buildings, the go-to standard test is ASTM E 84 also known as the "Steiner Tunnel Test."
 The purpose of the protocall is to find out how much smoke and fire is generated in the time it would take most people to clear out.
 The components are flame spread index ( FSI ) and smoke.
 For practical purposes, any new material must have a class A smoke and fire rating.
 All materials have a rating from class A to class C. Most materials fail on smoke due to pyrolisis, not fire rating.

 Although the green building cult despises PVC, they are stuck with it for many applications such as commercial wallcoverings.
+In response to many inquiries, we worked on a polyethylene - based alternative.
+The greenbuild purists insisted on no halogens, Antimony, Aluminum Trihydrate or Magnesium Hydroxide.
+They moved the goalposts too far.

 Frames made from wood have a class C rating and are exempt from this criteria.